gradle/declarative-gradle/README.md

 Learn more in the [Declarative Gradle Announcement](https://blog.gradle.org/declarative-gradle) blog post.

+## Disclaimer

+!!! info
+    _Declarative Gradle_ is an experimental project.
+    Currently, no compatibility is guaranteed, and there is no commitment to the DSL syntax and available features.
+    More information will be released soon.
+    Any feedback is welcome!
+    See more on the [Contributor Guide](./docs/CONTRIBUTING.md).

 ## Key Principles

 - **Ease of use** for regular software developers.